YesWiki/yeswiki-extension-webhooks/README.md

 # yeswiki-extension-webhooks
-Automatic webhooks at each addition/modification/deletion of a Bazar item.
+Outgoing webhooks at each addition/modification/deletion of a Bazar item.

 ## Installation